Exclusive: White professor whose ‘I hate white people’ rant went viral speaks out

-HARLEM — The Rutgers University famously posted on social media that he hates white people, even though he's white himself.

-His racial post has been shared, reposted, and reported on worldwide, but the university professor who made the comment has not spoken out about it publicly, until now.
+HARLEM — A Rutgers University professor infamously posted on social media that he hates white people, even though he's white himself, and his racial post has been shared, reposted and reported on worldwide, but the educator who made the comment has not spoken out about it publicly, until now.

 “Why am I doing this?
-This is the question,” Professor James Livingston, of Rutgers University, mused when PIX11 News caught up with him uptown.
+This is the question,” professor James Livingston, of Rutgers University, said when PIX11 News spoke with him on Wednesday.

-He was at his favorite restaurant, Harlem Shake, some of whose youngest customers were the subject of the social media post that’s resulted in Livingston having received hundreds of emails, texts, and messages, few of which have been positive.
+He was at his favorite restaurant, Harlem Shake, where some of the youngest customers were the subject of the social media post that’s resulted in Livingston having received hundreds of emails, texts, and messages, few of which have been positive.

 Livingston’s Facebook post on May 31 began, “Okay, officially, I now hate white people.”

 He went on to write that at Harlem Shake that evening, the restaurant was "overrun with little Caucasian a**holes who know their parents will approve of anything they do."

 Fast forward to now, and Livingston is contemplative about his social media rant, but not apologetic.

-"That was ironic, facetious," he told PIX11 News.
-"I was trying to, you know, be funny, but look, there's a serious intent behind every satirical statement."
+"That was ironic, facetious," he said.
+"I was trying to, you know, be funny.
+But look, there's a serious intent behind every satirical statement."

 According to people who'd also been at the restaurant the evening that Livingston made his post, a group of white children were there that night with at least one adult, who had appeared to be the children's teacher.
 The children were playing, talking and singing, according to witnesses.

-Livingston's description on Facebook looked at the scene differently.
 "Slide around the floor, you little sh**head, sing loudly, you unlikely moron.
 Do what you want, nobody here is gonna restrict your right to be white," he wrote.

 Two weeks later, the author of a half dozen books said that he had been making a social statement.